SAP/abap-to-json/docs/advanced.md

 # JSON/ABAP serialization/deserialization with runtime type information
 Automatic deserialization of the JSON into the appropriate ABAP structure is not supported.
 The default implementation assumes that you need to know the target data structure (or at least a partial structure, it will also work) to deserialize JSON in ABAP and then work with typed data.

-But if for some reason one needs the ability to deserialize JSON in source ABAP structure in a generic way, he can extend both serialize/deserialize methods and wrap outputs/inputs of /UI2/CL_JSON data by technical metadata describing source ABAP structure and use this information during deserialization (or use GENERATE method).
+But if, for some reason, one needs the ability to deserialize JSON in a source ABAP structure in a generic way, they can extend both serialize/deserialize methods and wrap outputs/inputs of /UI2/CL_JSON data by technical metadata describing the source ABAP structure and use this information during deserialization (or use the GENERATE method).
 Of course, you must ensure that the source ABAP data type is known in the deserialization scope (global and local types are "visible").

 See the example below:
 ```abap